Home » Symptoms » Dog Symptoms A-Z » Dog Appearing Paralyzed, but Eyes Open and Controllable

 Basics and possible causes

-The symptoms of a dog that appears paralyzed but can move its eyes suggest a disorder of the neuromuscularNeuromuscular refers to the relationship between nerves and muscles, particularly the transmission of nerve impulses that trigger muscle contraction.
+The symptoms of a dog appearing paralyzed but able to move its eyes suggest a disorder of the neuromuscularNeuromuscular refers to the relationship between nerves and muscles, particularly the transmission of nerve impulses that trigger muscle contraction.
 Neuromuscular disorders can affect movement and coordination in animals. system.
 This can be triggered by various causes affecting the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
 It is responsible for processing information and controls most functions of the body and behavior., the peripheralPeripheral refers to areas located outside the central part of a system or body.
 In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain. nervous system, or the musculature.

 Other possible causes include neurological diseases such as myasthenia gravis, an autoimmune disease that impairs neuromuscularNeuromuscular refers to the relationship between nerves and muscles, particularly the transmission of nerve impulses that trigger muscle contraction.
 Neuromuscular disorders can affect movement and coordination in animals. transmission, or infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
-It also refers to diseases caused by such pathogens. diseases such as distemper, which can attack the dog’s nervous system.
+It also refers to diseases caused by such pathogens. diseases like distemper, which can attack the dog’s nervous system.

-Another scenario may be so-called idiopathicIdiopathic refers to a condition or disease for which the cause is unknown.
-It is used when no clear external cause or underlying disease can be identified as an explanation for the symptoms. vestibular disorder, which often occurs in older dogs and causes sudden dizziness, balance disorders, and a tendency toward paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
+Another scenario can be so-called idiopathicIdiopathic refers to a condition or disease for which the cause is unknown.
+It is used when no clear external cause or underlying disease can be identified as an explanation for the symptoms. vestibular disorder, which often occurs in older dogs and causes sudden dizzy spells, balance disorders, and a tendency toward paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system..

 Typical accompanying symptoms